Photovoltaic-Thermal Collectors

 Solis PVT is a cost-effective alternative to high-priced European manufacturers.

-Uncovered flat-plate absorber optimised for low-temperature operation — the range brine heat pumps operate in most efficiently.
+Flat-plate absorber optimised for low-temperature operation — the brine heat pumps operate in most efficiently.

 +5–8%